faafiel/TOPO_Assessment/README.md

    - Password: topo1234
    - User: Amir

 3) Then navigate to the models(objects) in DB that want to be exported/imported.
-To export/import entire DB, then export ALL "Industry" class.
+To export/import entire DB, export ALL "Industry" class.

 CHALLENGES